The only day of the year that it's okay to take candy from strangers.

 Halloween was imported to the US and Canada in the 19th century, a time that saw substantial Irish

 and Scottish migration to the New World.
 Back in this time, Halloween in North America was more of a celebration of Irish and Scottish heritage than anything else, much like Columbus Day is for Italian Americans.
 It was celebrated with large feasts, apple bobbing, and divination games, as well as pranks and mischief.
 By the turn of the century, the "pranks and mischief" had become the defining feature of Halloween, turning it into a night of vandalism.
 As a result, the Boy Scouts and neighborhood groups started working to turn Halloween back into a safe celebration, organizing trick-or-treating events based around the old practice of "guising" to redirect the focus of the festivities away from violence.
-With Halloween now becoming a popular celebration outside of Irish and Scottish neighborhoods, retailers seized upon a brilliant opportunity to have a new holiday to commercialize.
+With Halloween now becoming a popular celebration outside of Welsh, Irish and Scottish neighborhoods, retailers seized upon a brilliant opportunity to have a new holiday to commercialize.
 While there was some commercialization going on before (mass-produced costumes were appearing in the 1930s

 ), it really took off after World War II